What is a Rotator Cuff Injury?

 When applying for long term benefits for rotator cuff injuries, it is essential to list all of the conditions and symptoms that affect your quality of life and ability to work.
 Benefits are not typically decided based on one condition, but the total health of the applicant.

 What the Insurance Company Needs From You and Your Medical Providers

 The insurance company will need to know how to contact all of the doctors who have treated you so that they can get your records when evaluating your claim.
 You may need to send those records yourself if your insurance company cannot get them from your doctors.
 While all your medical records are important, it is especially helpful to include a history of any treatments and surgeries as well as records of your ongoing symptoms.
 If you have other medical conditions that can impact your quality of life, it is essential to include those records as well.

 The insurance company will need to see proof of your diagnosis and your ongoing symptoms, as well as evidence of how those symptoms affect your life.
 Providing detailed documentation is key to a successful claim.
 Residual Functional Capacity (RFC) assessments determine how you are affected by the condition and what you can do with your limitations.
 It is used to determine what jobs you may still be qualified to perform.
 Make sure that you are as honest as possible with your doctors so that they can complete a correct RFC for you.

 If you have a rotator cuff injury, you may be intimidated by the long-term disability process.
 You do not have to fight the insurance companies alone.
 An experienced disability attorney will guide you through the process and give you the best chance of getting the benefits you deserve for your rotator cuff injury.

-The experienced disability attorneys at the Ortiz Law Firm can help you through the process, from appeals to potential litigation.
+An experienced disability attorney can help you through the process, from appeals to potential litigation.
 You can seek help without worrying about upfront costs or unexpected bills.
 Our law experts will focus on your case so you can focus on your illness.